henryj320/sysvis/development_notes.md

         - Quickstart that added a ".tox" file.
     - Created a *tox.ini* file and pasted some contents into it.
     - Added linting to it.
+13. Adding a GitHub action to run a pipeline.